Bochoř

-Bochoř is a spa municipality and village in Přerov District in the Olomouc Region of the Czech Republic.
+Bochoř is a municipality and village in Přerov District in the Olomouc Region of the Czech Republic.
 It has about 1,000 inhabitants.

 Bochoř lies approximately 5 km south-west of Přerov, 24 km south-east of Olomouc, and 229 km east of Prague.

-Spa
+Demographics

+Economy

-Bochoř is a minor spa municipality.
+In Bochoř is a small spa.
 The spa is one of the oldest in Moravia as it was first mentioned in 1580.
-Since 2010 it has been a property of the Bochoř municipality.
+Since 2010, it has been a property of the Bochoř municipality.
 The spa specialises in treating musculoskeletal disorders and rheumatic diseases.